jimeelicious/crcl_server/README.md

 # INTRODUCTION
-THis program estimates kidney function using the creatinine clearance and can be deployed on any web server.
+This program estimates kidney function using the creatinine clearance and can be deployed on any web server.

 ### Live example
 Click [here](https://so.swift.cl/) to view a working example of the program running.